Algoritmeregister/standard/README.md

 -----|-----|-----
 v | A codebase MUST be versioned. |
 . | A codebase that is ready to use MUST only depend on other codebases that are also ready to use. |
-v | A codebase that is not yet ready to use MUST have one of these labels:
-  - prototype - to test the look and feel, and to internally prove the concept of the technical possibilities,
-  - alpha - to do guided tests with a limited set of users,
-  - beta - to open up testing to a larger section of the general public, for example to test if the codebase works at scale,
-  - pre-release version - code that is ready to be released but hasn’t received formal approval yet. |
+v | A codebase that is not yet ready to use MUST have one of these labels:<ul><li>prototype - to test the look and feel, and to internally prove the concept of the technical possibilities,</li><li>alpha - to do guided tests with a limited set of users,</li><li>beta - to open up testing to a larger section of the general public, for example to test if the codebase works at scale,</li><li>pre-release version - code that is ready to be released but hasn’t received formal approval yet.</li></ul> |
 . | A codebase SHOULD contain a log of changes from version to version, for example in the CHANGELOG. |